openebs-archive/openebs-docs/docs/supportedplatforms.md

 On Azure, kubelet runs inside a container and open-iscsi packages are not available by default on Azure.
 Refer to the instructions to install and configure [open-iscsi on Azure](/docs/prerequisites.html#Azure)

+Once the prerequisites are met you can follow the steps as mentioned in [installation](/docs/installation.html#Install) section.

+<a name="AWS"></a>

+## AWS

+On AWS, you can setup Kubernetes cluster using ubuntu machines using EC2.
+Once the prerequisites are met you can follow the steps as mentioned in [installation](/docs/installation.html#Install) section.

 <a name="IBM"></a>

 ## IBM Cloud Private